Eddiechang99/Assignment-1/README.md

 The use of HTML5 is to structure the website and using CC3 to beautify it and to develop it like I inspire it to be.
 By using CSS3, I am also able to make into a responsive website which includes desktop view, tablet view, and mobile view.
 JavaScript was used to develop a hamburger menu in the mobile view and it was also used to change my navigation bar’s background colour on scroll in desktop view.
 JavaScript was also used to display a message upon submitting a form.

 #Testing:
-The user is able to perform the given tasks well confidently without any guidance.
+The user can perform the given tasks well confidently without any guidance.
 The tasks given to the user was to explore the site, check out the portfolio section, submit a form, and make use of the navigation bar to go the required section.

 |----------------------------------------------------------------------------------|
 |Explore the site	|  Check out portfolio	|  Submit a form	 | Use navigation bar  |